This post may include affiliate links. Thank you for your support.

 • Toss the asparagus.
 Gently toss the asparagus in half of vinaigrette to coat and season to taste with salt and pepper.

 • Assemble the salad.
 Finally, arrange the asparagus spears on a serving platter and top with finely diced hard-cooked eggs and chives.
 Sprinkle the top of your mimosa salad by with crumbled bacon, finely grated parmesan, and capers, if using.
+For a textural contrast, crush up some croutons and scatter them over the top.
 Enjoy!

 Tips for the best egg asparagus salad